jacobemery/mongodb/README.md

 # Ansible playbooks to install and uninstall MongoDB

+### Summary
-Summary: This is a quick and dirty automated install process for MongoDB on s390x (IBM Z & LinuxONE) servers.
+This is a quick and dirty automated install process for MongoDB on s390x (IBM Z & LinuxONE) servers.
 It's needed because mongodb-enterprise is not included in the OS base repository.
 Hope it helps!

-Assumptions:
+### Assumptions
 - This is running directly on a Red Hat Enterprise Linux (RHEL) server (tested on RHEL 8 & 9).
 You can run it from a remote controller, or against multiple servers, you'd just need to make some changes to the `inventory.ini` file.
 - You have passwordless sudo access.
 - This is not a production server.
 This is an opinionated install, so if there's actual important workload on the server you're installing to, make sure this won't mess things up for you.